Bedrock-OSS/bedrock-wiki/docs/entities/entity-attack.md

 ### Sensors

-To trigger the events, another compenent group is used.
+To trigger the events, another component group is used.
 Sensors are components that can trigger events when certain conditions are fulfilled.
 Here are 2 examples of different sensors:

 - For sensing the distance between the mob and target
 ```